engti/picAnalysis/README.md

 * pic_functions.R

 ### main
 There's a csv file which contains the Brand Names, their FB page links, and the page ID [this is the key data, you can find it by viewing the source of the FB page and searching for *pageID*].
+You can manually add the brands your interested in here.
-It goes to the brand pages and fetches the last *n* posts and its posts and likes data.
+It then goes to the brand pages and fetches the last *n* posts and its posts and likes data.

 ### dataProc
 It takes the data from above and gives you an *n* sample from each brand